DhananjayNarayan/SOEN6441-Project/README.md

 # SOEN6441 Winter 2021 - Project
-Warzone (Based on Risk Game) Implementation as part of the SOEN6441 - Advanced Programming Practices (APP) course at Concordia University.
+Warzone (Based on Risk Game) Implementation as part of the SOEN6441 - Advanced Programming Practices (APP) course at <a href="https://www.concordia.ca/"> Concordia University </a>.

 ## Team Members